tvaucher/youtube-viz/processbook.md

 **We hope you visit our visualization by clicking [here]({{ '/' | absolute_url }})**

 ## Acknowledgement
-We first wish to thank Manoel Horta, PhD student at dlab EPFL, for providing us the dataset as well as many insightful feedbacks that helped us create the Visualization that you find on our homepage.
+We first wish to thank Manoel Horta, PhD student at dlab EPFL, for providing us the dataset as well as many insightful feedback that helped us create the Visualization that you find on our homepage.
 We are also grateful to dlab EPFL, headed by Robert West, that let us use their infrastructure to handle the preprocessing.
 Finally, we thank Laurent Vuillon that mentored us during this project.

 ## Peer assessment
 As we were a group of two students, no one could take the opportunity to hide behind the rest of the group.
 Thus, we both contributed equally to this project.